Omafovbe/build-finpay-backend-solution/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email info[at]masteringbackend[dot]com.

 Want more projects: [Backend Projects](https://projects.masteringbackend.com) Please share it with anyone who will find it useful for practice.

+## TODO

-**Have fun building!** 🚀
+[] correct rates fetched using the base currency **Have fun building!** 🚀